Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 In wearables, we remain pleased with the impact that wearables are having on our overall watch trends already.
 Since last year, wearables have consistently improved the watch trends for both Fossil brand and Michael Kors, largely based on the initial success of display watches.
 And we saw a similar impact with the third quarter's introduction of Emporio Armani Connected.
 We remain confident that hybrids can further expand this impact as we bring more of our brands onto the platform and as we educate more customers about the feature set of our stylish and branded hybrid watches.

 We are excited about the new wearables product rolling out this holiday season.
-We and our partners are going to be behind these launches with significant marketing investments.
+We and our partners are getting behind these launches with significant marketing investments.
 Among our partners and us, we are planning more than a 50% increase over last year's marketing levels in the wearables category.

 Though we have tripled our wearables business so far this year, we have not seen the sell-throughs that we had expected when we initially planned this year.
-That productivity has also impacted the door openings we expected for the year.
+That productivity has also impacted the door openings we had expected for the year.
 We are still in learning mode with this business, and we will continue to read and react to what we learn in the marketplace over the holiday season.

 Accordingly, we've adjusted our Connected sales goals for the remainder of the year to reflect our experience to date, with an overall goal to roughly double last year's Connected business for the full year.
 We have positioned our inventories well and are prepared for even stronger demand if customers respond in a significant way.